WAKA (TV): Fighting for more power

 For over 30 years, channel 8's various owners attempted to substantially increase its power and thus expand its viewing area.
 Selma was just barely large enough for a full-fledged television station, and the only way the station could be profitable would be if it operated from a transmitter powerful enough to reach Montgomery.
 In May 1954, three months after the Brennans received the original construction permit, they filed to replace its rather spartan facility in Selma with a 1,750 ft tower just north of Prattville, later amended to a site near Strata in southern Montgomery County.
-It would operate with an effective radiated power of 316,000 watts, the allowed for a high-band VHF station.
+It would operate with an effective radiated power of 316,000 watts, the maximum allowed for a high-band VHF station.
 The proceeding saw arguments from WCOV-TV, which feared that WSLA's move would jeopardize the development of UHF in Montgomery (and put its own CBS affiliation in jeopardy) and WSFA, but it was ultimately a defect in the proposed tower plan that prompted the FCC to deny the application in September 1958.

 By this time, the channel 8 allocation in Selma had caught the attention of Post Stations, the broadcasting division of The Washington Post.
 In the late 1950s, in an effort to maximize the 12 VHF channels available, the FCC proposed relaxing its mileage separation rules for these channels.
 The separations were proposed to be decreased only a few miles to minimize interference; however, the channel 8 frequency at Selma would be one of a handful of channels that could fall under this action.
-Had the proposal been implemented, the channel 8 license would have been moved to Birmingham (Channel 8 at Nashville, then occupied by WSIX-TV, under 10 mi too close to Birmingham according to established FCC interference separation rules, had prevented this in the past).
+Had the proposal been implemented, the channel 8 license would have been moved to Birmingham (channel 8 at Nashville, then occupied by WSIX-TV, under 10 mi too close to Birmingham according to established FCC interference separation rules, had prevented this in the past).
 The Post made it clear that it would like to move the channel 8 allocation to Birmingham.